3 Reproducible workflows

 4. message: false

-7. Which options would run the R code chunk and display the results, but not show the code in a Quarto R chunk (pick one)?
+31. Which option would run the R code chunk and display the results, but not show the code in a Quarto R chunk (pick one)?

 1. echo: false